 I don't know of anything more important to a great song than the musician(s) performance.
 I've heard awesome writing completely ruined by self-serving musicians and slop.

 Believe it or not, this is normal.
 The role of a producer is to help ensure every part is complimentary to the song.
 This is why most labels and artists have a need for music producers.

 I've found that the best performance is usually brought out of someone through inspiring disciplined-confidence.
 Recording is scary if you're not used to it.
 It's easy to allow the new environment to disrupt your potential performance.
 When I can get an artist having fun, I start to hear how they actually sound and perform.
 It's important to be able to capture that in the recording, and not their insecurities.

 Sometimes the artist has great ideas but has trouble executing them well enough.
 In these scenarios I offer any advice or guidance I can to help, and can also edit the performance as necessary.

-Music Production Training
+Music Production Lessons

 Wouldn't life make a lot more sense if you could just create a music product using your own opinion and talent?
 I think so too, so I dedicate a huge part of my efforts to educating others.
 Most of this production stuff is not rocket science, and is actually just a matter of opinion.

 These days, some software has become close to hardware in performance, which has greatly decreased the cost of producing music at a professional level.
 What holds the artist back is the knowlege needed to create a song on a computer program.